Haibach, Lower Franconia: History

 Haibach had its first documentary mention in 1187.
-At the time there was a noble seat called Ketzelburg on the edge of the community, whose ruins were archaeologically explored in 2004 and 2005.
+At the time there was a noble seat called Ketzelburg on the edge of the municipality, whose ruins were archaeologically explored in 2004 and 2005.

 Haibach's original name was Haginaha, meaning "Border Brook".
 Over the course of 500 years the name became Hegebach, Heybach and Haydebach until 1790 when it settled on the current form.

 The brook Haibach is part of the Röderbach.

-In the course of municipal reform in 1978, the former community of Dörrmorsbach was amalgamated with Haibach.
-As early as 1972, Grünmorsbach had been swallowed up into the greater community.
+In the course of municipal reform in 1978, the former municipality of Dörrmorsbach was amalgamated with Haibach.
+As early as 1972, Grünmorsbach had been swallowed up into the greater municipality.

-In the Bavaria State Development Plan (Landesentwicklungsplan Bayern), Haibach is set out as a small centre and is among the most progressive communities in the Vorspessart and Lower Main regions.
+In the Bavaria State Development Plan (Landesentwicklungsplan Bayern), Haibach is set out as a small centre and is among the most progressive municipalities in the Vorspessart and Lower Main regions.

-Out of the original residential and farming village, Haibach developed after the Second World War into more of a preferred residential community in the Aschaffenburg region.
-With small and midsize industrial and craft businesses locating here, the community was strengthened in its economic performance and tax base.
+Out of the original residential and farming village, Haibach developed after the Second World War into more of a preferred residential municipality in the Aschaffenburg region.
+With small and midsize industrial and craft businesses locating here, the municipality was strengthened in its economic performance and tax base.
 A school centre with primary school and Hauptschule was built in 1965 and three kindergartens sponsored by the Catholic church administration and the Saint John organizations were established.

-In 1974 the community built the volunteer fire brigade a new fire station.
+In 1974 the municipality built the volunteer fire brigade a new fire station.
 In 1977, the sport centre with a cultural and sport hall and a stadium were brought into service.
 A water cistern on the Buchberg and the a funerary hall in the Waldfriedhof ("Forest Graveyard") followed by 1983.
 In May 1983, the youth and clubhouse was brought into service.

 On 21 June 1987, an arson attack by the terrorist group Rote Zora on the Haibach location of the Adler chain of clothing shops failed.

 In 1988 and 1989, the sport hall Am Hohen Kreuz ("At the High Cross") was built.
-On 3 May 2001, the new community centre in the constituent community of Dörrmorsbach was dedicated.
+On 3 May 2001, the new municipality centre in the constituent municipality of Dörrmorsbach was dedicated.

-The community's landmark is three crosses on the Bessenbacher Weg playground.
+The municipality's landmark is three crosses on the Bessenbacher Weg playground.
 They recall the legend of the knight Heydebach and his lady love.

-The community's status of "market community" was never officially celebrated or announced.
+The municipality's status of "market municipality" was never officially celebrated or announced.

 Demographics

 Religion

-There are three Catholic churches in the community:
+There are three Catholic churches in the municipality: